swazrgb/rs-injection-assist/README.md

 # How do I get it?

-Submission to the plugin hub is in progress.
-Until then you can find releases at https://github.com/swazrgb/rs-injection-assist/releases/
+This plugin can be found here: https://plugins.jetbrains.com/plugin/14808-rs-injection-assist

 To build it yourself from source: